You can be recommended for dual credit if you:

 - have SAT or ACT scores at or above the state average (1638 for the SAT and 22 for the ACT) and are 23 or younger and without a college degree.

-You may not exceed 15 semester hours of dual credit courses unless Ball State grants an exception.
+You may not exceed 15 semester credits of dual credit courses unless Ball State grants an exception.

 NOTE: A redesigned SAT with a new scoring system was introduced in March 2016.
 We have not determined what the new minimum score will be.
 Also, if you have not taken the SAT or ACT, a recommendation from a teacher or guidance counselor will suffice.